rf5447/arduinoethernetmodel/README.md

 # arduinoethernetmodel
-Model of Metcalfe &amp; Bogg's Early Ethernet.
+Model of Metcalfe &amp; Boggs's Early Ethernet.
-Created using 3 Arduino Unos, circuit elements, inspiration from Metcalf & Bogg, and some of Caroline and Rena's logic.
+Created using 3 Arduino Unos, circuit elements, inspiration from Metcalf & Boggs, and some of Caroline and Rena's logic.